Key in a search term below to search our website.

 Our beautiful Clydesdale horses are one of the star attractions at the National Museum of Rural Life.
-Find out more about this noble breed here.

 The Clydesdale horse is a native breed of Scotland originating from the Lanarkshire area.
 It was originally bred for heavy farm and industrial work and can be seen working as draught horses, in logging, driving and agriculture.
 Clydesdales can also be ridden and are often seen this way at shows.